Ravi5ingh/seattle-airbnb-analysis/docs/Readme.md

 * 1 input model precision: 53.0%

 ### Deployment
-Depending on the business context, if the number above are good enough, in theory this could be deployed on Airbnb's website to provide suggestions to prospective landlords with regards to how much they should price the propery for.
+Depending on the business context, if the numbers above are good enough, in theory this could be deployed on Airbnb's website to provide suggestions to prospective landlords with regards to how much they should price the propery for.

 ## Question 3
 For the third CRISP-DM cycle, I decided I wanted to include an additional data set to do some comparative analysis.
 There is another data set of Airbnb listings and bookings for Boston available [here](https://www.kaggle.com/airbnb/boston/data) that is in the same format as this data set for Seattle.
 This is very convenient as it will make data understanding and preparation very simple.
 What I'd like to understand this time is how the apartments in Seattle compare with the ones in Boston